egalpin/apt-vim/README.md

 URLs (required):  URLs of Git repositories separated by whitespace

 Removes a plugin and all of its dependencies, but KEEPS the installation recipe.
-In doing so, your system will not become cluttered with outdated files on which no plugins depend.
 A dependency (Ex. `ctags`) is __ONLY__ removed if no other plugins in your configuration have the same dependency.
+This feature can be helpful if trying a few similar plugins to compare features.
+A plugin's installation recipe can be later `deleted` if desired.

 ####delete